jainshubham/click-classification/readme.md

    1. ad_id and story_id have co-relations very close to 0 and therefore we will not be including these two columns in our analysis.

+##### Train Classifier

-G. Run a svm classification with different parameters.
+A. Run a svm classification with different parameters.
 I use svm because it just works for me most of the times.
 Run cross validation for class weights, degree and kernel.
    1. class weight: 3, kernel: linear give the best results for our model.
    2. Some literature also mentions use of log-loss for analysis.
 This needs to be worked out.

+##### Future Work
+   1. Make the algorithm online.
+   2. Try tree based methods or deep-learning.